 The most common flame retardants used are bromine-based - polybrominated diphenyl ethers (PBDE).
 The total world production of PBDEs is about 100,000 tonnes per year, posing a serious and virtually unnecessary risk to human health and the eco-system.

-Effects on human health:
+The effects of flame retardants on human health:

 Flame retardants release particles into the environment over the course of their entire life, and in the process contaminate the air, soil and water.
 They find their way into the food chain; in particularly high concentration with products that are rich in fats such as fish, meat and milk.
 They also enter our systems as we breathe particles that have off-gassed from household furnishings.